1-davnor-1-people

 Beat the summer heat under the cascading waters of Casilac Falls.
 Though it travels through a narrow strip that is only partly hidden from the scorching sun, the water falling and running down beds of limestone is still as cold as melted ice.

-New Corella is beginning to be known for its refreshing inland resorts such as Matin-ao and Panas but Casilac Falls reigns as the tallest, measuring more than 20 feet.
+New Corella is beginning to be known for its refreshing inland resorts especially the more famous Panas Falls but Casilac Falls reigns as the tallest, measuring more than 20 feet.

-Aside from its extensive forests where Lawaan, Guiho, Apitong and Narra trees as well as mineral resources thrive, New Corella is also known for its refreshing waterfalls, such as Matin-ao, Panas and Casilac, found in tis jungles and inland resorts.
+Aside from its extensive forests where Lawaan, Guiho, Apitong and Narra trees as well as mineral resources thrive, New Corella is also known for its refreshing waterfalls.
 It is no wonder since this 26,312 hectare municipality is traversed by the mighty Saug River and seven gushing creeks that also provide irrigation to its vast farmlands.
 It is also one of the provinces biggest rice producers.

 panabo mariculture park